 Carolina Jimenez, coordinator of the Decent Work and Health Network, a group of Ontario health workers advocating for better health by addressing employment conditions, calls the paid sick day situation across Canada “abysmal.”
 Jimenez, who is also a registered nurse who works at a women’s health clinic in Toronto, says that even if people can access one, two or three days off after a pregnancy loss, it’s “certainly not enough by any medical standard.”

 “Pregnancy loss affects the whole body, the whole self.
 It can be extremely debilitating,” she says.
-“The fact that we don’t provide paid leave for this, or any condition, as a minimum standard [across Canada] is really heartbreaking.
+“The fact that we don’t provide paid leave for this, or any condition, as a minimum standard [across] is really heartbreaking.
 I see how hard this is on people.”

 Most of the jurisdictions that only guarantee unpaid sick days offer between three and five days, with outliers Saskatchewan and Yukon offering up to 12 days.